Technology-for-the-Poorest-Billion/2026-Ideabatic/proposal/management.md

 * use non-hazardous materials in 3D printer

 ## Contingency plans
+Extra Time:
-- Extra Time: Contingency days at end to account for testing taking longer than expected Staged testing approach: test out concepts before we put significant time into designing
+- Contingency days at end to account for testing taking longer than expected Staged testing approach:
+- Test out concepts before we put significant time into designing Other ideas:
-- Other ideas: Some alternatives areas to look at if our initial testing suggests the concept is not viable e.g. effect of underfilling ice bottle (does this exacerbate asymmetric cooling), insulation methods & materials
+- Some alternatives areas to look at if our initial testing suggests the concept is not viable e.g. effect of underfilling ice bottle (does this exacerbate asymmetric cooling), insulation methods & materials
+Reduce risks:
-- Reduce risks: Complete risk assessments
+- Complete risk assessments